B2B SaaS Lead Generation in 2023: Tactics and Strategies to Apply

 To help you find out which SaaS products you should collaborate with, you can just ask your customers.
 You’ll just need to find out from them which apps they use the most in addition to yours, and what type of integration can make their workflow smoother.

 Good communication comes in the form of participating online, whether it’s social media or online B2B forums, and maintaining a relationship with past customers.
 Perhaps you have users that offboarded from your product.
 Don’t forget about them.
 You can continue giving email updates about any improvements or new features you’ve added.
+This approach is an integral part of a comprehensive actionable SaaS marketing plan.
 Even if the past users don’t return, they may be more inclined to share with those that they know would love your product.

 What are you waiting for?